codidact/docs/User-Help/Scoring.md

 ## Overview

 On Codidact, answers to questions are sorted by their scores, so that you'll see the best-received answers first.
-Each answer a score based on a ratio of upvotes to total votes, weighted to favor posts with fewer downvotes.
+Each answer has a score based on a ratio of upvotes to total votes, weighted to favor posts with fewer downvotes.
 For example, a post with seven upvotes will be shown higher than a post with nine upvotes and two downvotes.
 This method gives a slight boost to contributions that are consistently viewed positively over more controversial answers that gather both upvotes and downvotes.

 ## Calculations Used